nerdmed/hotkeys/Readme.md

 #Meteor Hotkeys
 This packages provides you with an easy way to manage Hotkeys and Keyboard Shortcuts in your Meteor Project.
+We internally use  [mousetrap](http://craig.is/killing/mice) - so you can use all the features provided there.

 ##Install